A Complete Guide to Cloud Security Testing

 2. Misconfigured Storage Buckets

 Data stored in the cloud storage buckets might be vulnerable.
 If you have misconfigured your storage bucket, the data stored in it could be accessible via a simple search query.
-There are many cloud providers out there, but each one comes with its own terms of service.
+There are many cloud providers, but each comes with its terms of service.

 One such term is that most providers allow you to have a publicly accessible bucket.
-Your bucket can be accessed by anyone with an internet connection and a simple search query.
-The result is that you or your company may have some very sensitive data exposed and available to anyone who is curious enough to find it.
+Anyone with an internet connection and a simple search query can access your bucket, exposing sensitive data to anyone curious enough to find it.

 3. Missing Multi-Factor Authentication

-However, not all organizations are implementing multi-factor authentication correctly.
-It’s important to know that MFA isn’t a simple one-size-fits-all solution.
-This can make the process of implementing MFA complicated and open the door for security misconfigurations.
+However, MFA isn’t a simple one-size-fits-all solution.
+This can complicate implementing MFA and open the door for security misconfigurations.

 Cloud Security Best Practices